A2Amir/Hypothesis-Testing-and-A-B-Testing/README.md

 * How to make decisions based on p-values.
-That is, if the p-value is less than your Type I error threshold, then you have evidence to reject the null and choose the alternative.
-Otherwise, you fail to reject the null hypothesis.
+That is, if **the p-value is less than your Type I error threshold, then you have evidence to reject the null and choose the alternative.
+Otherwise, you fail to reject the null hypothesis**.

 <p align="center">
 <img src="./img/1.JPG" alt="" >